 Is this the kind of an issue?

-I don't have to poll, all right?
+I don't have to poll, right?

-After the 2020 congressional elections, there was a huge eruption in the Democratic Caucus where people correctly pointed out that this whole defund the police stuff cost us congressional seats.
+After the 2020 congressional elections, there was a huge eruption in the Democratic caucus where people correctly pointed out that this whole defund the police stuff cost us congressional seats.

-I can look at the voting results in Miami Day.
+I can look at the voting results in Miami-Day.

 I can relate conversations that I have with people every day.

-People don't want to live like this, scared to address an issue because it might come out the wrong way.
+People want to live like this, scared to address an issue because it might come out the wrong way.

-And no one is using their language except for you know, some of our people on television.
+And no one is using their language except for, you know, some of our people on television.

-If you go to if you need wokeness, just go listen to NPR.
+If you go to, if you need wokeness, just go listen to NPR.

-Yeah, I I'll leave it out on my truck radio, so I'll never fall asleep.
+I'll leave it out on my truck radio, so I'll never fall asleep.

-You gotta admit that's pretty funny.
+You got to admit, that's pretty funny.

-Um and James Carville's not dumb.
+And James Carville's not dumb.

-You know, it was very, very telling as we were leading into the joint speech before Congress of Joe Biden, how every squad member led by Congresswoman Ocasio-Cortez, Alexandria Ocasio-Cortez, the real speaker of the house, Pelosi's speaker and name only, is that they they all took credit for Joe's agenda.
+You know, it was very, very telling as we were leading into the joint speech before Congress of Joe Biden, how every squad member led by Congresswoman Ocasio-Cortez, Alexandria Ocasio-Cortez, the real speaker of the house, Pelosi's speaker and name only, is that they all took credit for Joe's agenda.

-And the reality is the truth is she's right.
+And the reality is, the truth is, she's right.

-And they're all patting themselves on the back because They know they're setting the agenda.
+And they're all patting themselves on the back because they know they're setting the agenda.

 Bernie Sanders knows probably he couldn't have gotten his agenda this far had he been elected.